Utah Administrative Code

 (a) To obtain discretionary group authorization a "Utah Life and Annuity Request For Discretionary Group Authorization" must be submitted and include all required information.

-(b) Evidence or proof of the following items are some factors considered in determining acceptability of a discretionary group:
+(b) Evidence or proof of the following items is considered in determining acceptability of a discretionary group:

 (i) existence of a verifiable group;